elezine/Northern_Change_Lab/Resources.md

 # Resources and tutorials

 ## Learning python
-* A bare-bones [tutorial](https://www.learnpython.org/) in python basics, with a more detailed version available for purchase at DataCamp.
+* A bare-bones, interactive [tutorial](https://www.learnpython.org/) in python basics, with a more detailed version available for purchase at DataCamp.

 ## Shell scripting in bash
 Bash is the most commonly used shell scripting language in minutes systems, and is often the default.
 It is the go-to for scientific processing workflows, and can be used to run other programs: python, matlab, etc. It is delightfully old-school, yet highly powerful.